 Some people believe this area of the site that we are now approaching resembles the oracle chambers found in ancient Greece and Egypt.
 Having yet to visitor these lands, I cannot lend my opinion on this, I can only tell you what I experienced during my visit.
-Others more skeptical of the age of America’s Stonehenge believe Pattee constructed these stone chambers for storage and hoisted the 4.5-ton slab onto its plateform and drilled a moat around its perimeter to make soap.
+Others more skeptical of the age of America’s Stonehenge believe Pattee constructed these stone chambers for storage, hoisted the 4.5-ton slab onto its platform, and drilled a moat around its perimeter to make soap.

 It is dark and cool inside the passageway, and the eyes take a moment to adjust after leaving the sunlight.
 No longer used by humans, small animals and birds find refuge here.